siqueiralex/topic-coherence/README.md

 # Topic Coherence Evaluation API

 Rest API for semantic coherence evaluation of sets of words (topics).
-Calculated based on the proximity of word pairs inside a (big and good enough) reference corpus, usually Wikipedia or/and News Articles.
+Calculated based on the proximity of word pairs (pmi, npmi) inside a (big and good enough) reference corpus, usually Wikipedia or/and News Articles.

+This project is based on the work developed by Lau, Jey Han [[1]](#1), [Github](https://github.com/jhlau/topic_interpretability)

+New features developed here:
+- Evaluation available through simple REST API
+- Past calculations are stored in database, avoiding recalculations.

 ## Getting Started